 - "Manos" The Hands of Fate ends with "The End?", leading Joel and the Bots to question it.

-Joel: No, always wonder.
+Joel: Great.
+Now I'll always wonder.

 - Happens quite famously at the end of the first Friday the 13th (1980) film and most subsequent ones, insinuating that the threat is not in fact over.